 Urinary disorders caused by illness, prior surgery, trauma or congenital malformation can result in unnecessary grief and possible long-term problems.
 Depend on UC San Diego Health’s advanced care for urinary tract and genital issues in men.

 Whether your condition is common, chronic or rare, our experienced urologists can help determine if reconstructive urology is right for you.
-We aim to restore your urinary health and function, as well as treat related issues like sexual dysfunction, and help you live a healthy life.
+We aim to restore your urinary health and function, treat related issues like sexual dysfunction, and help you live a healthy life.